Who (might have) met whom

 • 1835 - 1921: Camille Saint-Saëns icon

-Charles-Camille Saint-Saëns (9/10/1835 - 16/12/1921) was a French composer, organist, conductor and pianist of the Romantic era, known for composing Carnival of the Animals and Piano Sonata No. 2 in D minor.
+Charles-Camille Saint-Saëns (9/10/1835 - 16/12/1921) was a French composer, organist, conductor and pianist of the Romantic era, known for composing Carnival of the Animals and Cello Concerto No. 1 in A minor.

 • 1839 - 1881: Modest Mussorgsky icon